datum360/Datum360-API-User-Guides/Matthew/CLS360/File/GET File by handle.md

 # GET /files/{fileHdl}

 ## Description
-Get a file that has been uploaded to CLS360 using its handle
+Gets a file that has been uploaded to CLS360 using its handle

 ## Required Capabilities
 * CanUseAPI